lzwjava/lzwjava/README.md

 ## Tools

-Besides skills, let's look at the detailed tools I use, plus other interesting tools.
+Besides skills, let's look at the detailed tools I have used, plus other interesting tools.
+I am still using some of them and can learn for a few days to use the rest of them again.

 * Natural Language: English, Chinese, Cantonese, Hakka
 * Operating System: Linux, Windows, MacOS, Android, iOS, OpenWRT, Symbian, Apple tvOS, Fire OS